 A place in the Sun

 But it’s not all that simple and "sunny."
-Overflow of UV radiance can literally burn the very life that it supports.
-Scientists have developed special standards ISO which determine the types of solar emission:
+The overflow of UV radiance can literally burn the very life that it supports.
+Scientists have developed special standards ISO which determines the types of solar emission:

 - long-wave range, or ultraviolet A;